 docker-compose up

-When all services are up you can open http://127.0.0.1:9090/ and see celery flower interface.
+When all services are up, open http://127.0.0.1:9090/ and you will see the Celery Flower interface.

 Celery Flower Web Interface